heinwessels/LightAndTimeDialiation/README.md

 - **Composition:**
   - Collisions of `Matter` is handled by the internal `Shape` variable, where `Shape` can be either `Rectangle` or `Circle` (with `Shape` as base class).
 Then calling e.g. `Shape::Rectangle.collision_with(?)` directs to the correct method in `Shape` to handle the collision.
 - **Factory Pattern:**
-  - Handle of shape collisions in Pyshics engine (TODO)
+  - Handle of shape collisions in Pyshics engine.

-## Unsure
-- Creation (using `new`) and deletion (using `delete`) of matter, collision boxes and graphics.

 ## TODO
 - Improve circle drawing algorithm to use Bresenham.
-- Write `step` function for `matter` so that photons don't need to do a gravity calculation.
-- Remove photons that are too far away from the origin.
 - Add strategic comments.

 ## Improvements from previous Universe Simulation